GSA/fpki-guides/pages/fpki_cas.md

 ![FPKI Participating CAs]({{site.baseurl}}/img/participatingCAsV3.png){:style="width:35%;float:right;"}

-A Certification Authority that is part of the FPKI is called a *Participating Certificate Authority*.
+A CA that is part of the FPKI is called a *Participating Certificate Authority*.
 Participating Certification Authorities include US Federal agencies, State, Local, Tribal, Territorial, international and commercial partners.
 The following sections describe the various FPKI Participating Certification Authorities.

 Over 150 Participating Certificate Authorities form the FPKI network.
 The following table _labels_ or identifies individual CA categories that show when the CA was established, what types of communities it serves, or <!-- Or...?? -->